teaghan/CT_Editor/qt/README.md

 ## Python Compatibility

--This code has been tested using [Python3.7.7](https://www.python.org/downloads/release/python-377/) and is known to be **not compatible with versions below Python 3.6**, however, other versions will likely work.
+This code has been tested using [Python 3.7.7](https://www.python.org/downloads/release/python-377/) and is known to be **not compatible with versions below Python 3.6**, however, other versions will likely work.

 ## Dependencies